EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 from a single server.
 If each response is a times larger than the request, the amplification factor is a * n.
-If it is predictable when notifications are sent in non-confirmable and which Message ID are used the acknowledgements can be spoofed.
+If it is predictable when notifications are sent in non-confirmable and which Message ID are used any acknowledgements can be spoofed.

 ~~~~
 Client   Foe   Server